Midwife for the soul.

 What is a Death Doula?

-The significant events in our lives are often punctuated by ritual, preparation, and acknowledgement.
+We often punctuate the significant events in our lives by ritual, preparation, and acknowledgement.
 However, in western society this is often not the case with death.
-The topic is frequently avoided for as long as possible.
-We as a society pretend it will not happen, despite the fact that this is one part of life of which we can all be absolutely confident.
+We avoid the topic for as long as possible.
+We pretend it will not happen, although this is one part of life of which we can all be absolutely confident.

 In previous generations, birth and death took place surrounded by the women of the household.
 The witnessing and personal involvement in these touchstones of life kept us rooted in the reality of our essential transient nature.
 The major differentiating attribute of humans compared to other forms of life is that we have an awareness of our own mortality.

-There was a massive change in society in the care of the dead during the Civil War due to the huge number of bodies that required preservation and transport.
-This resulted in the advent of the mortuary business, the practice of embalming, and the use of funeral parlours.
+There was a massive change in American society in the care of the dead during the Civil War because of the huge number of bodies that required preservation and transport.
+This resulted in the mortuary business, the practice of embalming, and the use of funeral parlours.
 At the end of the war, the popularity of this trend continued.
-Whereas death care had previously been a duty fulfilled by the women of the house, it became a task that was outsourced to professionals.
+Whereas death care had been a duty fulfilled at home, it became a task that was outsourced to professionals.

 The relocation of death, together with after death care, resulted in a disarticulation of our understanding and ability to face death and dying.
 It was no longer an event witnessed by the family at home, but in large institutions such as hospitals.
 Ritual bathing, dressing and displaying the body in the front parlour became less acceptable.

-We are going through a period where the gradual reawakening of this ancient knowledge is taking place and death is beginning to once again be recognized as a rite of passage to be discussed, planned, and considered ahead of time.
-We are also finding parts of society are discovering that they can become more involved in the decisions of end of life care, such as where it takes place and how and by whom it is carried out.
+We are going through a period where the gradual reawakening of this ancient knowledge is taking place and death is beginning to once again appear as a rite of passage we can discuss and plan and consider ahead of time.
+We are also finding parts of society discover that they can become more involved in the decisions of end-of-life care, such as where it takes place and how and who carried it out.

-Sacred passage midwives, also known as Death Doulas, are slowly beginning to play recognizable and important roles in the community.
+Sacred passage midwives, also known as Death Doulas/End of life Doula, are slowly emerging as a role in the community.

-A client can choose to have a compassionate caring presence who is dedicated to bringing the sacred back into this time and help midwife the soul out of the physical plane.
-A conscious holistic approach to end of life care can help the client take the opportunity to re-evaluate priorities and achievements and approach death with more acceptance and less fear.
+A client can choose to have a compassionate, caring presence dedicated to bringing the sacred back into this time and help midwife the soul out of the physical plane.
+A conscious holistic approach to end-of-life care can help the client take the opportunity to re-evaluate priorities and achievements and approach death with more acceptance and less fear.

-Doulas may work in many different situations and at different stages of end of life.
-In all instances, however, they bring with them the skills of attentive listening, questioning, and compassion that enable them to help the client and family formulate an end of life plan.
+Doulas may work in many situations and at different stages of end of life.
+In all instances, however, they bring with them the skills of attentive listening, questioning, and compassion that enable them to help the client map out an end-of-life plan.
 They are there to help enable this and to accompany the client on their journey.